 - 1. APOLOGIES FOR ABSENCE - 2.
 TO RECEIVE ANY DECLARATIONS OF INTEREST BY MEMBERS - 3.
-MINUTES - 3.1 To confirm the minutes of the meeting held on 23 February 2010 (to follow) - 4.
+MINUTES - 3.1 To confirm the minutes of the meeting held on 24th February 2010 - 4.
 RESPONSES FROM THE COUNCIL, THE EXECUTIVE OR COMMITTEES OF THE COUNCIL TO FINAL REPORTS OF THIS FORUM

-No items
+No items.